-In the event of an emergency, please contact the director of St. Louis City location, Whitney Gass, at 636-627-6652.
+In the event of an emergency, please contact the director of St. Louis City location, Whitney Torres, at 636-627-6652.
 If the police, fire, or EMS are needed, call the St. Louis City Police Department at 314-444-2500 or the St. Louis Fire Department at 314-533-3406.
-To report a crime that occurred on the site, please notify the location director, St. Louis City police, or Lindenwood Public Safety at 636-949-4911.
+To report a crime that occurred on the site, please notify the location director, on-site instructor, St. Louis City police, or Lindenwood Public Safety at 636-949-4911.

-Title IX Coordinator: Kelly Moyich, Spellmann Center 3175, Lindenwood University main campus, 636-255-2275
+Title IX Coordinator: Kelly Moyich, Library and Academic Resources Center Suite 221, Lindenwood University main campus, 636-255-2275

 This facility does have uniformed security on site.
-In 2014 and 2015, security was provided by an outside company, Blackwell Security.
-No crimes were reported to Blackwell Security in 2014 or 2015.
+In 2015, an outside company, Blackwell Security, provided security.
+No crimes were reported to Blackwell Security in 2015.
 There are no non-campus buildings or resident dorms on this property.